 Explanation of new Paid Family Leave benefit

 New York State's timeline called for a phased rollout over four years, with the benefit level starting at 8 weeks, 50 percent pay in 2018, and reaching 12 weeks, 67 percent pay in 2021.
-Cornell will launch the program in January at the year-four level.
+Cornell launched the program in January 2018 at the year-four level.

-- New York State required benefit for 2018: 8 weeks of leave at 50 percent of pay, up to the annual NYS wage cap.
+- New York State required benefit for 2019: 10 weeks of leave at 55 percent of pay, up to the annual NYS wage cap.

-- Cornell University benefit for 2018: 12 weeks of leave at 67 percent of an employee’s average weekly wage.
+- Cornell University benefit: 12 weeks of leave at 67 percent of an employee’s average weekly wage.